BeeLazy/telegram/README.md

 7. wget https://raw.githubusercontent.com/BeeLazy/telegram/master/DeleteGroupMessages.py
 8. python DeleteGroupMessages.py -ai YOUR_API_ID -ah YOUR_API_HASH -ci TELEGRAM_CHANNEL_ID

 You will get 2 deprecation warnings.
 Never mind those, they are just warnings.
-I will update the code after I have updated my linux installation to the new api
+I will update the code after I have updated python on my linux installation.

 Point 1 to 7 only needs to be done once.
 Point 8 needs to be run each time you want to delete messages.
 You can use the up arrow in termux to get previous commands.
 Saves the headache of typing the api_id and api_hash more than once.